Ann Strother: Huskies of Honor induction

-On December 29, 2013, the University of Connecticut inducted two women's basketball team, the National Championship winning teams of 2002–03 and 2003–04 into the Huskies of Honor.
-Strother was a player for each of those two seasons.
+On December 29, 2013, the University of Connecticut inducted two women's basketball teams, the National Championship winning squads of 2002–03 and 2003–04 into the Huskies of Honor.
+Strother was a player for each of those two teams.

 USA Basketball

 Strother was selected to be on the USA Basketball Women's Junior National team (now known at the U18 and U19 teams).
 She was the youngest of the invitees at age 17.
 Strother scored six points per game and helped the US in the bronze medal at the 2001 USA Basketball Women's Junior World Championship held in Brno, Czech Republic.

 Strother was named to the team representing the US at the 2003 Pan American Games.
 The team lost the opening game to Cuba, then rebounded to win their next five games, including an overtime win against Brazil.
 They then faced Cuba for the gold medal, falling short 75–64 to take home the silver medal.
 Strother averaged 7.9 points per game.

 Strother was also invited to be on the 2012 USA Basketball Women's 3x3 National Team, which will be going to the inaugural FIBA 3x3 World Championship in Athens, Greece, planned for August 2012.
 The USA team won many of the early games easily.
 In the 3x3 rules, the game goes for 10 minutes, unless one team reaches 21 or more points.
 The USA team reached 21 or more points in each of the first seven games.
 The semi-final and final games were much closer.
 In the semi-final game, the USA prevailed over Australia 19–18.
 In the final game against France, the USA team again won by a single point, 17–16, earning the gold medal.